-Nearly all of the efforts in a modern church to preach the gospel to the world (evangelism) centers around a person (usually a male) who is usually "ordained" - be it a minister, pastor, elder or priest.
-They are usually the ones who preach, teach, evangelize, study the Bible, pray for others, counsel with others, visit potential members, baptize and so on.
-This is NOT, however, how the New Testament church of God operated!
-Those who we today would call "lay members" played a vital role in taking the gospel message to the far ends of the earth!
+Nearly all of the efforts in a modern church to preach the gospel (evangelism) focuses around a person (usually a male) who is "ordained."
+They go by such religious titles as minister, pastor, elder or priest.
+They are usually the ones who preach, teach, evangelize, study the Bible, pray for others and so on.
+This is not, however, how the New Testament church of God operated!

-The Bible states average Christians began to play a dynamic part in promulgating the gospel message on the day the New Testament church began in power in 30 A.D.!
+The Bible states average Christians began to play a dynamic part in promulgating and preaching the gospel message on the day the New Testament church began in power in 30 A.D.!

-Did persecution of the early church cause church members to abandon their efforts to spread the word of God?
+Did persecution of the early church cause church members to abandon their efforts to spread the gospel and the teachings of the Bible?
 Did they opt to let only the apostles do the work of God?

 What did Paul teach?

-Did the apostle Paul teach it was REBELLION against God for anyone who was not 'ordained' into the ministry or who did not first seek approval by church leaders (see Galatians 2:1 - 6) to preach the gospel?
+Did the apostle Paul teach it was rebellion against God for anyone who was not 'ordained' or who did not first seek approval by church leaders (see Galatians 2:1 - 6) to preach the gospel?
 Writing from a prison cell, Paul told the church in Philippi the following.

-14. And most of the BRETHREN, trusting in the Lord, have been emboldened by my bonds to speak the Word more abundantly without fear.
-15. Indeed, some are proclaiming Christ out of envy and strife, but some with good intentions . . .
-18. What then shall I say?
-Nevertheless, in every way, whether in pretext or in truth, Christ is being proclaimed; and I rejoice in this, yes, and will also continue to rejoice.
-(Philippians 1:14 - 15, 18)
+What then shall I say?
+Nevertheless, in every way, whether in pretext or in truth, Christ is being proclaimed; and I rejoice in this, yes, and will also continue to rejoice (Philippians 1:14 - 15, 18).

-Rather than Paul condemning brethren for proclaiming the gospel to the masses he PRAISES their efforts!
+Rather than Paul condemning brethren for preaching the gospel to the masses he praises their efforts!